 We strongly believe that the long term solution to the HIV and AIDS crisis lies within the community itself.
-There are untapped resources that have always existed within the community, for example the African culture of women taking care of extended family members.
-POL empowers women (many of whom are grandmothers caring for several orphaned grandchildren) by providing them with tools to take better care of their families.
-We help women break the cycle of poverty and ill-health via the following multi-pronged approach:
+For example, the culture of women taking care of extended family is an untapped resource that has always existed within the African community.
+The African women need our support as many are grandmothers caring for several orphaned grandchildren.
+Power of Love programs empower women caregivers by teaching them how to break the cycle of poverty and ill-health via the following multi-pronged approach:

-- Train women to care for their HIV infected children and orphans,
+- Train women to care for their HIV infected children and orphaned nephews/nieces,

 - Provide business training and micro loans to women to start a business,